nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/SetPrefActivity.puml" width="600" />

-The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues
+The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command 'setP age/20'

 <puml src="diagrams/SetPrefSequence.puml" width="600" />